 Even with simple guidelines to keep me on track, marriage still requires effort.
 I have to be married on purpose – each and every day.
 But if I am in this on purpose and know that it is for a purpose then I can create a solid foundation for my married life.

-What are your top secrets for a successful marriage?
+What are your top secrets for a strong marriage?
 Share your thoughts in the comments below.

 Want to know my secrets to having the perfect spouse?